Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we propose a flexible, yet relatively parsimonious model for nonstationary extremal dependence using the Brown--Resnick max-stable process, and we develop a new computationally-efficient method to simultaneously estimate unknown parameters, identify stationary subregions, and reduce the number of model parameters.
-More precisely, our model is created by constructing a nonstationary variogram and partitioning the study domain into locally-stationary subregions.
-We further propose practical strategies for merging subregions, to create a parsimonious model in a data-driven way, without expert knowledge.
-Inference is performed using a pairwise likelihood to mitigate computational expense, and its statistical efficiency is investigated.
-In both our simulation study and application, we show that our model provides good fits to data, and better captures nonstationarity in extremal dependence, significantly improving on models previously seen in the literature.
+In this paper, we propose a flexible yet parsimonious model for nonstationary extremal dependence using the Brown--Resnick max-stable process.
+We develop a new computationally-efficient method to simultaneously estimate unknown parameters, identify stationary subregions, and reduce the number of model parameters.
+More precisely, our model uses a nonstationary variogram and a partitioning of the study domain into locally-stationary subregions.
+We further propose practical strategies to merge subregions according to parameter estimates, which create a parsimonious model in a data-driven way without expert knowledge.
+We draw inferences using a pairwise likelihood to mitigate the computational expense and investigate statistical efficiency.
+Dependence regularization that smooths the parameter estimates is also incorporated in our subregion merging algorithm, and the smoothing parameters $\bm{\eleOfDG}$ are tuned adaptively.
+In both our simulation study and application, we show that our model provides good fits to data and better captures nonstationarity in extremal dependence, significantly improving over models in the existing literature.

-We find in our simulation study that even when the base partition is misspecified, we still observe improved model fits over stationary models, but even better fits are observable with a well-specified base partition.
-Choosing the base partition for our model can be problematic, as subregions in the base partition may overlap with the boundaries in the true partition (if one exists).
-To mitigate this, we could divide the domain into finer subregions, but this may lead to unreliable parameter estimation.
-Another possible approach could be to allow subregions to split at each step as well as merge.
+Our simulation study shows that, even when the base partition is misspecified, we still observe improvement in model fit over stationary models, but even better fits are observable with a well-specified base partition.
+Choosing the base partition for our model can be problematic, as subregions in the base partition may overlap with the boundaries in the true partition (if one exists) and it can also bring outlier sites with different extremal dependence behavior into the same subregion.
+Although the algorithm only merges subregions in the base partition, our assessment of the partition recovery in the simulation study (with the local rand index; Section~\ref{TruePartitionRecovery}) suggests that the final partition is not overly sensitive to the initial base partition.
+For further mitigation, we could divide the domain into finer subregions; however, this may lead to unreliable parameter estimation.
+Another possible approach could be to allow subregions to split at each step and merge both.
+Another problem emerges when we create a base partition consisting of subregions that include sites with distinct geographical characteristics compared to the neighbors, e.g., the high peaks of the Himalayas in the neighborhood of the valley areas of Nepal.
+Here, their extremal dependence structure is dissimilar to the nearby sites.
+Algorithm~\ref{alg:comb} lacks the capability of identifying this issue.
+Including covariates (like elevation) in the model may be helpful.
+However, this would increase the number of model parameters, which contradicts our target of a parsimonious model.